soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 ### Azadi by Arundhati Roy

 I love her.
 I have loved everything I’ve ever read by her.
 This book includes the famous ‘[The pandemic is a portal](https://www.ft.com/content/10d8f5e8-74eb-11ea-95fe-fcd274e920ca)’ essay, which should give you a sense of the vibe.
 Also, there are essays about her two novels – both of which I adore – that add layers to the stories.
-See also, [Roy in solidariity with Gaza](https://lithub.com/arundhati-roy-calls-the-siege-of-gaza-a-crime-against-humanity/).
+See also, [Roy in solidarity with Gaza](https://lithub.com/arundhati-roy-calls-the-siege-of-gaza-a-crime-against-humanity/).

 ## Animals